gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 notational simplicity.

-&nbsp;&nbsp;&nbsp;&nbsp; While total cell intensity is intrinsically dependent on the cell area the areal intensity $I_A$ is independent of cell size.
+&nbsp;&nbsp;&nbsp;&nbsp; While total cell intensity is intrinsically dependent on the cell area, the areal intensity $I_A$ is independent of cell size.
 The myriad processes leading to the detected fluorescence, such as translation and proper protein folding, are largely independent, allowing us to assume a normal distribution for $I_A$ as well with a mean $\langle I_A